Intercontinental de Aviación Flight 256: Crash

-At 19:38, the crew of a Cessna Caravan aircraft, who were operating flight 209 from Aerocorales, contacted the controllers.
+At 19:38, the crew of Aerocorales flight 209, operated by a Cessna Caravan aircraft, contacted the controllers.
 The crew reported that they had seen the lights of a rapidly descending aircraft, followed by an explosion on the ground.
 The plane impacted with the ground in a marshy lagoon near María La Baja, 56 km from Cartagena Airport.
 The plane exploded on impact and broke into three parts.
 51 people were killed: 46 out of the 47 passengers and all 5 crew members.

 The sole survivor of the crash was a nine-year-old girl named Erika Delgado.
 She was flying with her parents and younger brother, who were killed in the crash.
 The girl's injuries were just a few bumps and bruises, most serious being a broken arm.
 She stated that her mother survived the initial impact and pushed her aside into a vegetable pile to shield her away from the fire.
 The girl was found by one of the local residents who came running to the rescue.
 She explained that there was looting at the crash site and that one of the looters stole a necklace which was given to her by her father.
 The looting was later confirmed, and the girl asked that the necklace be returned to her, but this was unsuccessful.

 Investigation

 Since the crew of the Cessna reported an explosion, first suspicions arose about a terrorist attack, similar to the bombing of Avianca Flight 203 in 1989.
 However, investigators determined that the plane exploded when it hit the ground, and no traces of explosives were found.
 The probable cause of the crash was a wrong setting of the altimeter.
 Altimeter number 1 indicated 16200 ft on impact.
 Altimeter number 2 (the first officer's) worked normally, but its lights did not work, and therefore the crew could not compare their readings.
 Other contributing factors were the lack of radar observation in the area and the flight crew's loss of situational awareness (due to the clear weather relaxing them), as well as the airline's insufficient training of crews in this situation.
-In addition, it was not possible to determine whether the ground proximity warning system functioned properly, or if the crew was unable to respond to it in time, as the cockpit voice recorder was inoperative at the time of the accident.
+In addition, it was not possible to determine whether the ground proximity warning system functioned properly, or if the crew was unable to respond to it in time, as the cockpit voice recorder (CVR) was inoperative at the time of the accident.